Tutorial 22: Source estimation

 Open the sensor-level averages as a time reference.

 Use the predefined view "Left, Right" for looking at the two sides at the same time (shortcut: "7").

 Note that opening the source maps can be very long because of the filters for visualization.
-Check in the Filter tab, you may have a filter applied with the option "Filter full source files" selected.
+Check in the Filter tab, you may have a filter applied with the option "Filter all results" selected.
 In the case of averaged source maps, the 15,000 source signals are filtered on the fly when you load a source file.
 This filtering of the full source files can take a significant amount of time, consider unchecking this option if the display is too slow on your computer.

 - It was not a problem until now because the source files were saved in the compact form (Kernel*recordings) and the visualization filters were applied on the recordings, then projected to the source space.
 This fast option is not available anymore with these averages across runs.